 In the last two decades, there has been an increase of 7.3 tonnes in cereal production.
 In the same years, the amounts of increase in oily seed and tomato have been 1,7 tonnes and 4,2 tonnes, respectively.
 Particularly, major tomato export comes from agricultural greenhouses.

 Turkey has also a great potential of geothermal heat for greenhouses.
-It ranks 1st in Europe and 7th in the world.
-The amount produced in geothermal greenhouses is 4,344 decares.
+It ranks first in Europe and 4th in the world with respect to geothermal energy.
+The amount produced in geothermal greenhouses is 4,344 decares (MoAF, 2020c).
 According to TURKSTAT, the amount of increase in greenhouse production in the last two decades has been more than 5 million tons.
-It is estimated that the productivity of products grown in these greenhouses is by 30 % higher.
+It is estimated that the productivity of products grown in these greenhouses is higher by 30 %.
 Turkey has increased its agricultural exports 4 times in recent years, with 1,690 kinds of products made to more than 190 countries.
 Turkey plays a vital role as one of the major exporters of hazelnut, cherry, fig, quince and apricot in the world.

-According to the 2019 data of the Ministry of Agriculture and Forestry, the number of farmers engaged in organic plant production is 74,545; organic plant production area is 545,780 ha and organic plant production amount is 2,030,466 tons.
-In this context, since 2005, the number of farmers and production have increased approximately 6 times and the production area has increased 3 times.
+According to the 2020 data of the Ministry of Agriculture and Forestry, the number of farmers engaged in organic plant production is 52,590; organic plant production area is 382,665 ha and organic plant production amount is 1,631,943 tons.
+In this context, since 2005, the number of farmers and production have increased approximately 3 times and the production area has increased 4 times.

-With respect to animal production, there has been an increase of 300 thousand tons in red meat production, 12 million tons in milk production, 1.8 million tons in poultry meat production and 6.6 billion tons in egg production.
+With respect to animal production, there has been an increase of 300 thousand tons in red meat production, 12 million tons in milk production, 1.4 million tons in poultry meat production and 8.2 billion tons in egg production in the years of 2002-2020.